opensearch-project/project-website/_posts/2023-06-09-flat-object.md

 date: 2023-06-09
 categories:
  - technical-post
-meta_keywords:
+meta_keywords: flat object field type, Mapping with flat object, OpenSearch mapping
-meta_description:
+meta_description: Explore how the flat object field type simplifies mapping data structures introduced in OpenSearch 2.7 and enhances the search experience.

 excerpt: OpenSearch 2.7 introduced the new flat object field type.
 This field type is useful for objects with a large number of fields or when you are not familiar with the field names in your documents.
 The flat object field type treats the entire JSON object as a string.
 Subfields within the JSON object are accessible using the flat object field name or the standard dot path notation, but they are not indexed for fast lookup.
 In this post, we explore how flat object simplifies mapping data structures and enhances the search experience in OpenSearch.
 ---

-OpenSearch 2.7 introduced the new `flat_object` field type.
+[OpenSearch 2.7](https://opensearch.org/blog/get-started-opensearch-2-7-0/) introduced the new `flat_object` field type.
 This field type is useful for objects with a large number of fields or when you are not familiar with the field names in your documents.
 The `flat_object` field type treats the entire JSON object as a string.
 Subfields within the JSON object are accessible using the `flat_object` field name or the standard dot path notation, but they are not indexed for fast lookup.
 In this post, we explore how flat object simplifies mapping data structures and enhances the search experience in OpenSearch.

 ## Dynamic mapping